amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

   the local space.
 If a new vector does not satisfy this requirement, the space is modified.
   Default is 0.05.

-* `"VerboseObject`" [sublist] defines the standard verbosity object.
+* `"VerboseObject`" [list] defines the standard verbosity object.
 Default is the global verbosity.

 .. code-block:: xml